sandpiper-toolchain/sandplover/docs/source/guides/10min.rst

    >>> import sandplover as dm
    >>> import numpy as np

-All of the documentation in this package assumes that you have imported the DeltaMetrics package as ``dm``:
+All of the documentation in this package assumes that you have imported the sandplover package as ``dm``:

 .. doctest::